btrepp/zipr/README.md

 - Zipr cli pretends to be unzip if aliased as unzip
 - Most types are implemented in some form
 - Data driven
+- No standard support for core data structures